Faron's Flamingos: The Flamingos

+When Ruffley came back from touring with the Pacemakers, he formed Faron's Flamingos.
 They made their first appearance at The Cavern in 1962 with the Beatles singing backup.
 Also that year and with a growing following, they were offered a chance to go to France and play at the US army bases.
 Band member Eric London did not want to give up his job, so he did not travel.
 He was replaced by Dave Cooper.
 Bands touring France had to bring a female singer with them and they took a lady called Pam Connolly on tour with them.
 In spite of doing well, there were some issues with Billy Jones leaving the band.
 When the group returned to the UK, the line up was Nicky Crouch on lead guitar, Paddy Chambers on rhythm guitar, Faron Ruffley on bass and vocals and Trevor Morais on drums.

 In May 1963, the group accepted an invitation to record some material for the album This Is Merseybeat.
 Also in 1963, their version of "Do You Love Me" was released on the Oriole label.
 Their lack of success with this song may have had something to do with publishing company Leeds Music pushing the other side of the single which was "See If She Cares".
 Writer Bill Harry and his wife Virginia were there at the Oriole Studio when the group recorded the song.
 It differed from the version that was recorded by the Contours.
 He said that John Schroeder asked them to go out to the street to ask some young folk to come in and dance to the recording.
 Some crates of beer were also brought in.
 People in the studio control room were surprised and everyone thought it had had chart hit written all over it and Schroeder said that it had the potential to top the chart.

 In 1965, Faron reformed the band and performed in France until the late 1960s.
 He also had a version of the group running in the 1970s.
 Later versions of his Flamingos have included Brian Jones, Arty Davis, Phil Melia, Ken Shalliker, Billy Burton, Arthur Hayes, Nicky Crouch, Bernie Rogers and others.